alexparkinson1/CV/README.md

 **Topman (October 2013 to December 2014)**
 *Sales Advisor*

-##Hobbies and Intrests
+##Hobbies and Interests

 - I danced between the ages 5 to 16 and was graded in many forms of dance including, Ballet, Tap, Modern and Jazz.
-- I enjoyed learning and being graded in Singing, Piano and Flute.
+- I enjoyed learning and being graded in singing, piano and flute.
 - I also did examinations in solo acting and appeared in a few TV advertisements and films.
 - I have had 11 different hair colours, irrelevant, but I think impressive.